jmwii1981/cl-web2-sep-2022/09-05-08/Fundamentals.md

  - [Grunt](https://gruntjs.com/)
  - [RequireJS](https://requirejs.org/)

-Below, see an example of how a Module is created and used in JavaScript.
+Below, see an example of how a Module is created and used in JS.

 **Example**